zapplyjobs/New-Grad-Data-Science-Positions/README.md

 # 📊 Data Science & Analytics Jobs & Internships 2026 by Zapply

-🚀 Real-time data science and data analysis jobs from 13+ top companies like Tesla, NVIDIA, and Raytheon.
-Updated every 24 hours with 454+ fresh opportunities for data analysts, scientists, and entry-level analytics grads.
+🚀 Real-time data science and data analysis jobs from 24+ top companies like Tesla, NVIDIA, and Raytheon.
+Updated every 10 mins with 227+ fresh opportunities for data analysts, scientists, and entry-level analytics grads.

 🎯 Includes both tech giants and diverse industry leaders like Chewy, TD Bank, and CACI.